RWR: Bad for the San Luis Valley

 RWR’s proposal is extremely expensive and risky – it highly unlikely to ever deliver water and will cost tax payers millions in legal fees.

 Not one water provider in Douglas County is interested in the water.
-Of the 5 major water providers, two are at build-out and don’t need more water, and the other three already have more viable projects planned.
+Of the five major water providers, two are at build-out and don’t need more water, and the other three already have more viable projects planned.
 Castle Rock, Parker and Dominion Water have stated no interest in RWR’s proposal.
 RWR must have a customer to go through the required water court process.

 The proposal would require piping water hundreds of miles through the mountains and federal lands and would have significant environmental impacts.